-The academic portion of the Elementary I course takes 344 contact hours of instruction.
-This does not include the Child Development or Early Childhood Overview prerequisites.
-Much of the course is delivered during a five week summer intensive term during the first summer, followed by a four week term the second summer.
-There is a two day midwinter seminar scheduled in January.
-Course participants at the Elementary level are also expected to participate in online course work.
+The academic portion of the Elementary I course comprises 344 contact hours of instruction.
+This does not include the Child Development requirement, or Early Childhood Overview prerequisite (see below).
+Most of the course is delivered during a five week summer intensive term during the first summer, and a four week term the second summer.
+Elementary I Course students also participate in online course work during the school year.
+There is a two day midwinter seminar in January.

-There are three ways to meet the requirement:
+There are three ways to meet this requirement:

-- If the student completed the course within the last five years and passed with a grade of B or higher, the requirement is met.
-Send official transcript to MEIPN.
+- If you completed the course within the last five years and passed with a grade of B or higher, you have met the requirement.
+Send an official course description and official transcript to MEIPN.

-- If the course was completed more than five years ago and passed with a grade of B or higher, send an official transcript to MEIPN and complete a reading assignment and take-home exam on books specified by the Course Director.
+- If you completed the course more than five years ago and passed with a grade of B or higher, you will take a Child Development Refresher course.
+Send an official course description and an official transcript of your Child Development course to MEIPN.
+You will receive reading assignments and write papers specified by the Course Director.

-- If the student has never taken this course it can be taken at Washington State community colleges under the course number EDUC115&.
-It can also be taken online through Seton Montessori Institute (www.setonmontessori.org).
+- If you have never taken this course, you can take it at Washington State community colleges under the course number EDUC115&.
+It can also be taken online through Seton Montessori Institute (setonmontessori.org).
 Enter “professional development” in the search field.
 Before committing to other options for completing this requirement, please send the specifics of the proposed course to MEIPN’s Training and Practicum Director for approval.
-Transcript must be provided upon completion.
+Send an official transcript upon completion